qasimahmed06/Kanjoos/README.md

 # Kanjoos

-A light-weight finance tracker for my lighter-weight phone.
+A light-weight finance tracker for my lighter-weight phone, now finally migrated to Kotlin.

-Built with Flutter and love.
+Built with Kotlin and love.

 ## Known Issues
-- Previous months showing up with the name of the current month
+- Previous months showing up with the name of the current month (FIXED)
-    - Please wait for a fix